luca-heltai/bare-dealii-app/README.md

 build the application and run the tests in the tests directory using ctest, in continuous integration, by running under docker with the image provided on dockerhub.com: `dealii/dealii:master-focal`.

+Moreover, three github actions are provided to check indentation, build the documentation, and test the library from within github actions.

 Licence
 =======